pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

 #### Update a value in the persistence object

 To update a value in the persistence object, we need to use the **update** method.
-For example, we can change the content of the dummy2 persisted object to “new content 2”.
+For example, we can change the content of the dummy2 persisted object to "new content 2".

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}